hack13/hack13-blog/content/posts/2013-02-11-explaining-opensim-memory-usage.md

 ![alt text](/wp-import/2013/2013-02-11-05_12_59-Singularity-Viewer-Timothy-Hoxley.png "timothy vyper")

 So I logged in and dressed up in the most prim clothing I have which is some rave gear I made a long time ago.
 You can see below, and I walked around a bit and open closed a few doors and stuff and we are still only topping out at about 169.0mb.
 So I figured that means like what 1-3mb per avatar on the region depending on scripts and prims, so not bad.
 But I am not done, we are going to load Linda Kellie's freebie mall #2 that has 23,620 prims which is about what I see most people top out at building wise.
-So lets go see what happens.
+So let's go see what happens.

 ![alt text](/wp-import/2013/2013-02-11-13_45_23-Task-Manager.png "task manager")